facebook/infer/_docs/00-getting-started.md

 ## Get the latest Infer release

-We provide a source release of Infer packaged with pre-build binaries for clang and facebook-clang-plugins for Linux and MacOS.
+We provide a source release of Infer packaged with pre-built binaries for clang and facebook-clang-plugins for Linux and MacOS.
 Download the latest release from GitHub [here](https://github.com/facebook/infer/releases/latest/).

 ## Compile and install Infer